krzysztofic/first-django-blog/README.md

 # Blog engine in Django 1.8

 Like almost every developer candidate who learns Django, I made my own blog with this framework.
-And I dont use it on a daily basis.
-But it works.
+I dont use it on a daily basis.
+Wordpress is much better.
 Also I made very simple oldschool layout, which looks like paper sheets.

 This poject was made to learn Python and Django basics.
 I praimarly used Django documentation and some video tutorials.
-I made it in December 2018, so it require some inactual versions of libariers.
+I made it in December 2018, so it require some inactual versions of libraries.

 ## Technologies